bogdansoft/notes/java_core.md

 }
 ```
 ### Try to Avoid static and Instance Initializers
 Using static and instance initializers can make your code much harder to read.
-Everything that could be done in an instance initializer could be done in a constructor instead.
+Everything that could be done in an instance initializer could be done in a constructor instead.
 Many people find the constructor approach easier to read.
 There is a common case to use a static initializer: when you need to initialize a static
 field and the code to do so requires more than one line.
 This often occurs when you want to